 10. The BBC aired a documentary called “Meet the Climate Sceptics” which apparently focused largely on Lord Monckton.
 (Click here to see the trailer.)
 In fact Monckton unsuccessfully attempted to have the courts stop the BBC from airing it unless they allowed him to insert a 3 minute video rebuttal into the program.

 11. The ABC (Australia) aired a rather stunning gutting of Monckton and his crowd.
 Journalist Wendy Carlisle brought up several instances where Monckton’s sources contradicted him, the fact that he falsely claims to be a member of Parliament, his miracle cure-all, and more.
 So of course, Monckton threatened to sue unless given airtime to reply.
+They blew him off, and Monckton filed a complaint with the Australian Communications and Media Authority, but the ACMA found that the ABC report did not violate its standards for impartiality and factual accuracy.

 Making Up Crazy Conspiracy Theories